 The Council expects the Institute to employ its usual standards and consideration for funding as it handles renewal applications from well-funded laboratories.
 The expectation is that Type 2 applications from well-funded laboratories will be justified by staff as they consider funding decisions.
 Specific exceptions to this general policy will be discussed with the Council, and Institute staff will be guided by the sense of Council in making funding decisions.

 The Council expects the Institute to support new projects in well-funded laboratories only if they are highly promising and distinct from other funded work in the laboratory.
 The Institute’s position is generally not to pay such applications.
 However, under special circumstances and with strong justification, staff may recommend overriding that position.
 In order for the application to be funded, the Council must concur with the recommendation.

 The Council expects the Institute to implement, where appropriate, reasoned budget reductions greater than those dictated by the cost-management principles for competing awards made to well-funded laboratories.

 - Applications from Foreign Laboratories

-Since 1996, NIGMS has provided interim funding to some unfunded competing continuation R01 applications that fall within 10 percentile points beyond the range in which the Institute awarded grants during that review cycle (which culminates in a meeting of the NAGMS Council).
+Since 1996, NIGMS has provided interim funding to some unfunded renewal R01 applications that fall within 10 percentile points beyond the range in which the Institute awarded grants during that review cycle (which culminates in a meeting of the NAGMS Council).
 The maximum level of funding typically has been one-third of the grant's current noncompeting direct costs for a 12-month period.
 For details, see the NIGMS Interim Funding Policy.